What to do in Mauritius - A Perfect Family Holiday

 Movie theatres, Museum, Craft Market, Street Entertainment

-Casela Nature Park: The best way to reach the park is by a self-drive car.
+Casela Nature Park: The best way to reach Casela Nature Park is by self-drive car.
 It turned out to be a breathtaking and leisure drive.
-Follow the ocean’s shoreline on one side and sugarcane farms on the other.
+Follow the shoreline on one side and sugarcane farms on the other.

 Spread across on the West coast of Mauritius and home to giant tortoises, giraffes, majestic white lions, Hippos, Bird paradise and many more.